peterp/redux-http-basic-auth-example/README.md

   }
 /* ... */
 ```

-Our example uses HTTP basic access authentication, so we've generated a base64 hash  from the `username` and `password` and added the `Authorization` headers to our request.
+Everything went well, so we...
 ```
 dispatch(loginSuccess(hash, data.user))
 ```
-If everything went well then we dispatch the `LOGIN_SUCCESS` action along with our `hash` and `user` object.
-The `hash` is used in subsequent API requests.
+Our `LOGIN_SUCCESS` action results in the `hash` been stored in our state, which will be used in every subsequent request.

+If something went wrong then we want to let the user know...
 ```
 dispatch(loginFailure(data.error || 'Log in failed')
 ```
-If the request failed then we need to update the login view, removing the loading indicator, enabling the submit button, and displaying an error message.

 _The `loginSuccess`, `loginFailure`, and `loginRequest` action creators are fairly generic and don't really warrant code samples.
 (See `actions/user.js`)_

 ### Reducer ###

+Our reducer is fairly typical, simply updating our store for each action it receives.

 ```
 /// reducers/user.js